30 - 31 January, 2019

 + 44 (0) 207 368 9465

-Top 2 challenges for smart manufacturing implementation: Lack of system integration and lack of ROI on new technology
+Top 2 challenges for Connected manufacturing implementation: Lack of system integration and lack of ROI on new technology

-When asked about what is the biggest challenge in implementing new technology and growing your smart manufacturing strategy, 31% of respondents recognised system integration as the biggest challenge to implementing new technology and development of a smart manufacturing strategy.
-Also lack of clear ROI on new technology and no clear decision maker on smart manufacturing investments had high response rates as the biggest challenges our respondents have experienced.
+When asked about what is the biggest challenge in implementing new technology and growing your Connected manufacturing strategy, 31% of respondents recognised system integration as the biggest challenge to implementing new technology and development of a Connected manufacturing strategy.
+Also lack of clear ROI on new technology and no clear decision maker on Connected manufacturing investments had high response rates as the biggest challenges our respondents have experienced.

-The represented results were analysed and commented by the Smart Manufacturing community, who had varied viewpoints on the challenges in implementing new technology and growing smart manufacturing strategy.
+The represented results were analysed and commented by the Connected Manufacturing community, who had varied viewpoints on the challenges in implementing new technology and growing Connected manufacturing strategy.

 Paul Mairl, Vice President Programme Management and Industry 4.0 at GKN, agrees with the majority of the respondes: “System integration and communication between the systems will help to make your data richer and more valuable.
 It will turn simple manufacturing data into quality and people-performance data, making your business processes data cross functional and much more useful.”